MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-monitor-progress-performance.md

 ### Review warnings

-If your WIP calculation results in a *WIP was calculated with warnings.* message, you might want to review the warnings.
+If your WIP calculation results in a *WIP was calculated with warnings* message, you might want to review the warnings.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Project WIP Cockpit**, and then choose the related link.
 2. Select the project for which you want to review warnings.
 The **WIP Warnings** toggle is enabled for projects that have WIP warnings.